Decode GA4

 This means that data engineers, analytics engineers and analysts can focus on downstream value-add activitities, instead of the low-level engineering which the GA4 export requires to make it useful.

-We also understand that GA4 data is useful beyond Google Cloud, and provide a simple mechanism to export the transformed data efficiently to externally-accessible and external destinations.
+We also understand that GA4 data is useful beyond Google Cloud, and provide a simple mechanism to export the transformed data efficiently to external storage and systems.

 Architecture